top of page

 With clean hands, gently feel along your jaw, temples, neck, and cheekbones.
 Notice:

-• Spots that feel stuck, dense, or glued, which may point to fascial involvement
+• Spots that feel stuck, dense, or glued, which may indicate fascial involvement.

 For two days, give your system extra support: hydrate well, choose mineral-rich whole foods, take breaks from screens, go to bed earlier, and include light movement.
 Then watch how your face responds.